yungshun317/k8s-scheduling/README.md

 * Understand the role of DaemonSets.
 * Understand how resource limits can affect Pod scheduling.
 * Understand how to run multiple schedulers and how to configure Pods to use them.
+* Manually schedule a pod without a scheduler.
+*

 ## Labels & Selectors
 Labels are key/value pairs.
 Unlike names and UIDs, labels do not provide uniquesness.
 In general, Kubernetes expects many objects to carry the same label(s).
 Via a label selector, the client/user can identify a set of objects.
 The label selector is the core grouping primitive in Kubernetes.